Need to talk? Call 1800 882 436.

 The Australian Government protects the information in your My Health Record using a range of security controls.

-There are also strict regulations about who can see or use your, or your child’s, My Health Record.
+There are also strict regulations about who can see or use your My Health Record.
 This protects your health information from misuse.

-All documents in My Health Record are set to ‘general access’ for healthcare providers by default.
-This means that any providers involved in your care can see this information.
+All documents in My Health Record are set to ‘general access’ for healthcare providers.
+This means that any health provider involved in your care can see your information.
 You can change your access controls at any time.

-• using a strong passphrase and setting up security questions or an access code
+• Use a strong password and set up security questions or an access code.

-• manually entering login details instead of clicking on links or attachments contained in emails to avoid scams
+• Manually enter login details instead of clicking on links or attachments contained in emails.
+This helps you avoid scams.

 Does My Health Record help with COVID-19 vaccinations?

 You can get proof of your COVID-19 vaccinations from My Health Record.
-Your immunisation information will automatically be added to your record — unless you change this in your settings.
+Your immunisation information will automatically be added to your record.
+You can choose to change this in your settings.

-Your COVID-19 digital certificate is available on My Health Record, as well.
+Your COVID-19 digital certificate is available on My Health Record.

-COVID-19 test results can also be added to your My Health Record, depending on the healthcare organisation that conducted the test.
+Your COVID-19 test results may also be added to your My Health Record, depending on the healthcare organisation that did the test.

 How do I get a My Health Record?